Where are interest rates headed next, and what are markets pricing after the Federal Reserve’s latest decision?

 How Accurate Are Fed Prediction Markets?

-Prediction markets can be effective, but they should not be treated as precise forecasts.
+Prediction markets can be informative, but they should not be treated as precise forecasts.

 Who Uses Fed Rate Prediction Markets?